nicheng0019/Paper-Record/ImageFeature.md

-《DAISY: An Efficient Dense Descriptor Applied to Wide-Baseline Stereo》（2010）
+《DAISY: An Efficient Dense Descriptor Applied to Wide-Baseline Stereo》（《A Fast Local Descriptor for Dense Matching》）（2010）

 TODO